arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 Separating storage and compute has become a popular technique for scaling data intensive systems (see [The Firebolt Cloud Data Warehouse Whitepaper](https://www.firebolt.io/resources/firebolt-cloud-data-warehouse-whitepaper))
 .
 This decoupling is a double-edged sword.
-Processing engines and storage layers can scale independently, allowing the data warehouse to flexibly scale to meet the needs of its users.
+Processing engines and storage layers can de developed and deployed independently, allowing the data warehouse to flexibly scale to meet the needs of its users.
 However, processing engines must now retrieve data from storage OTN, which is a costly operation that can cause problems when retrieving large datasets.

 The simplest way to solve this problem is by reducing the amount of data a processing